genometube/snHiChew/README.md

 Then configure the resources for demultiplexing, loaded cell number, file path, and python path in demultiplex_i5_i7.sh files.

-Demultiplexing raw reads to each barcode is performed by in-house Python scripts.
-The multi-thread functions are adapted from scHicDemultiplex.py in scHiCExplorer.
+Demultiplexing raw reads to each barcode is performed by in-house Python scripts *demultiplex_hichew_top_cell.py* and *demultiplex_hichew_multicore_gz.py*.
+The multi-thread functions are adapted from [*scHicDemultiplex.py*](https://github.com/joachimwolff/scHiCExplorer/blob/master/schicexplorer/scHicDemultiplex.py) in scHiCExplorer (v7).
 Must be running on a high I/O speed SSD for optimal performance.

 ## Demo